Building Blocks of Life: Why Early Childhood Education is Vital thumbnail

 Play-Based Learning

 Play-based learning recognizes the power of play in children's development.
-Through both structured and free play, children explore their environment, test hypotheses, and develop crucial skills.
+Children explore the environment, test hypotheses and develop important skills through both structured and unstructured play.
 Benefits of play-based learning include:

 • Enhanced creativity and imagination